-Remark 6.2.
+Remark 5.2.
 The above theorem holds also for C^{∞} stable maps of closed (not necessarily orientable) 4-manifolds into 3-manifolds such that every fiber has an orientable neighborhood.
+For example, a smooth map $f: M \to N$ between manifolds satisfies this property if $f^w_1(N) = w_1(M)$, where w_1 denotes the first Stiefel-Whitney class.
+Such a map f is said to be orientable in [4].

-Remark 6.3.
-The results in the previous and the present sections can be generalized to C^{∞} stable maps of possibly nonorientable closed 4-manifolds into 3-manifolds.
-For details, see [53] (see also Remark 4.13).
+Remark 5.3.
+The results in the previous and the present chapters can be generalized to C^{∞} stable maps of possibly nonorientable closed 4-manifolds into 3-manifolds.
+For details, see [63, 64] (see also Remark 3.13).

-Remark 6.4.
-A result corresponding to Remark 3.5 does not hold for singular fibers of types III^{} for C^{∞} stable maps of 4-manifolds into 3-manifolds.
+Remark 5.4.
+A result corresponding to Remark 2.7 does not hold for singular fibers of types III^{} for C^{∞} stable maps of 4-manifolds into 3-manifolds.
 This is because we can increase the number of fibers of a given type of codimension three as much as we want.
-For details, see Remark 4.6.
+For details, see Remark 3.6.